 The University of South Florida (USF) denied recognition to the conservative student organization Young Americans for Freedom (YAF), arguing that YAF was too “similar” to the libertarian Young Americans for Liberty (YAL) student group.
 YAF submitted its Chapter Constitution in April 2010, but Student Programs Coordinator Edna Jones Miller rejected the application several months later because “the purpose of your proposed organization may be fairly similar, if not the same, as another existing organization that is established at the USF Tampa campus” and “no other student organization can exist with the same or similar mission/purpose.”
-Meanwhile, other student groups with similar names and missions have been granted recognition at USF, revealing an unacceptable double standard.
-After FIRE intervened, USF provided YAF with provisional recognition, but has yet to revise its unconstitutional policy, which fails the Supreme Court’s requirement that government representatives use “narrow, objective, and definite standards” when subjecting First Amendment rights to a permit system.
+Meanwhile, other student groups with similar names and missions had been granted recognition at USF, revealing an unacceptable double standard.
+After FIRE intervened, USF provided YAF with provisional recognition, but did not immediately revise its unconstitutional policy, which failed the Supreme Court’s requirement that government representatives use “narrow, objective, and definite standards” when subjecting First Amendment rights to a permit system.

 December 1, 2010

 Did the University of South Florida (USF) deny recognition to the Young Pakistani student group because they were too “similar” to the Young Indian student group?
 Read Mike Adams’ parody of what happened to the conservative Young Americans for Freedom when USF denied recognition to them for being too “similar” to coexist with the libertarian Young Americans for Liberty on campus.» Read More